 My Mailing List

 For a still deeper engagement with what I’m doing, you can join my inner circle by subscribing to my mailing list.
 You’ll receive (infrequent) mailings with special updates I don’t post to my blog, along with previews, discounts, and even multimedia content—along with anything else I can dream up or that you might ask for.
 As a subscriber you’ll get the earliest information—and the best deals—on my books.
-Sign up now using the form in the sidebar and receive a free copy of my short story The Hermit as your welcome bonus.
+Sign up now and receive a free copy of my short story The Hermit as your welcome bonus.